NuGet/Home/NuGetPMUIWindowAPI.md

    - Switch to an **open** PMUI Window when one is already open
      - Param (optional): Switch the selected Tab (or unchanged)

+ #### Questions
+ 1. Should this be a public API?
+ If yes,
+    - do we start with internal users (Internal Preview?) before making it public?
+    - API Review Board?

  #### Package Selection
  Modes: